ryankiros/skip-thoughts/README.md

 # skip-thoughts

 Sent2Vec encoder from the paper [Skip-Thought Vectors](http://arxiv.org/abs/1506.06726).
-The training code and data will be released at a later date.
+The training code will be released at a later date.

 ## Dependencies